Finding Winnie: Synopsis

 The book is told by a mother, the author Mattick, telling a story of her great-grandfather to her son.
-In 1914, veterinarian Harry Colebourn, Mattick's grandfather, rides a train across Canada on his way to serve in World War I. Finding an orphaned female bear on the platform of a Winnipeg railway station for sale for $20 ($ today), he names it "Winnie" after his hometown of Winnipeg.
+In 1914, veterinarian Harry Colebourn, Mattick's great-grandfather, rides a train across Canada on his way to serve in World War I. Finding an orphaned female bear on the platform of the railway station at White River, Ontario for sale for $20 ($ today), he names it "Winnie" after his hometown of Winnipeg.
 After first being skeptical of the bear, she becomes Colebourn's regiment's mascot, accompanying the soldiers to training in England.
 When the regiment moves to the front in France, Colebourn finds a home for Winnie at London Zoo.
 There the bear makes friends with a boy named Christopher Robin and inspires A. A. Milne to write the story of Winnie-the-Pooh, while Colebourn returns home to Canada at the end of the war to start a family.
 At the end of the book there are some of the photos and documents behind the story.